-The LAIT (Laboratory of Architecture, Planning and Infrastructure), linked to the Graduate Program in Architecture at PUC-Rio, organizes the seminar Architecture as Infrastructure, which will happen tomorrow, 11/09.
-The seminar will be attended by architects Carlos Teixeira and Martin Corullon (METRO, São Paulo).
-The agenda will be the influence on their work and recent research of the concept of infrastructure as a spatial category.
+The LAIT (Laboratory of Architecture, Planning and Infrastructure), linked to the Graduate Program in Architecture at PUC-Rio de Janeiro, organizes the seminar Architecture as Infrastructure, which will happen tomorrow, 11/09.
+The lecturers will be architects Carlos Teixeira (Vazio) and Martin Corullon (METRO, São Paulo).
+The agenda will be the influence on their work of the concept of infrastructure as a spatial category.

 19h – 21h